Fees that you can understand.

-I offer several fee options depending upon your unique needs.
 As a small firm, I don’t need to set high fees to cover high overhead expenses like larger firms do.
 I do not receive any incentives, so I can always act with your best interests in mind.
-Before working together, we will review your situation and discuss the options available to you.
-Next, we both agree on a fair fee, which will be reflected in our agreement.
+Before working together, we will review your situation and agree on a fair fee, which will be reflected in our agreement.

 Clients may elect to hire me solely for Financial Consulting or a Second Opinion.
-Fees are billed hourly or as a fixed fee.
+Initial Financial Consulting fees start at $2,500.

 How do my fees compare to what you are paying now?